Rising violence takes huge psychological toll in Rio favelas

 In this June 7, 2017 photo, a father stands with his kid at the entrance of a school which has written in Portuguese on the wall on left, "Police will die in double" at the City of God slum in Rio de Janeiro, Brazil.
 Amid a sharp increase in violence in favelas, or slums, millions of Rio residents are facing daily stresses akin to those in a war zone.
 There are frequent shootouts between police and heavily armed drug traffickers.
 (AP Photo/Leo Correa)

 In this June 10, 2017 photo, a kid poses for the picture wearing a health tooth costume that was given by a NGO in one of the poorest area of City of God slum in Rio de Janeiro, Brazil.
 For Leonardo Bueno anxiety and depression from the violence are compounded by the feeling that the state has abandoned poor areas.
-“All of that increases the level of illness in an area,” says one of the researchers at Fiocruz, one of Brazil’s top research institutes that is currently conducting a large study on health issues related to urban violence in Rio.
-(AP Photo/Leo Correa)

 In this June 8, 2017 photo, Silvio Cesar Soares Gonzaga, 46-year-old, silhouetted at right, walks past house of the old lady Celina that helped him after he left the drug trafficker life in City of God slum in Rio de Janeiro, Brazil.
 Gonzaga suffered hungry and poverty when he was a child and -like his 9 brothers and sisters, 3 of whom died- get involved with the drug traffickers and later left that world to attend an evangelical church.
 (AP Photo/Leo Correa)